aimms/documentation/webui/custom-layouts.rst

 		"gridTemplateAreas": " \"Title Title Extra\" \"Data Data Data\" \"Map Output Optimize\" " },

-Similarly, for fixing the width such that the layout is half of the browser viewport, just divide the values such that the sum of the values used to divide the columns is half of the viewport's width.
+Now let's consider the situation where the width of the browser viewport is 1000px.

-Let's consider the width of the browser viewport is 1000px.
+Similarly as above, for fixing the width such that the layout is half of the browser viewport, just divide the values such that the sum of the values used to divide the columns is half of the viewport's width:

 .. code::